jsh9/Caltech-beamer-theme/README.md

 # Caltech beamer theme
 #### A LaTeX beamer theme using Caltech logo and color

-This template has been included in the Overleaf template repository: https://www.overleaf.com/edu/caltech#!templates.
-Source codes in this repository and on Overleaf are identical.
+This template has been included in the Overleaf template repository [link](https://www.overleaf.com/edu/caltech#!templates) and Sharelatex template repository [link](https://www.sharelatex.com/templates/58b4ad79546799785c1df893).
+Source codes in this repository and on Overleaf/Sharelatex are identical.

 ### How to use this theme
 The syntax is very easy; simply insert the following command in the LaTeX preamble: